-, or , has agreed to act as the depositary for the ADSs. depositary offices are located at , and .
+The Bank of New York Mellon has agreed to act as the depositary for the ADSs.
+The Bank of New York Mellon's depositary offices are located at 101 Barclay Street, New York, New York 10286.
+The Bank of New York Mellon's principal executive office is located at 225 Liberty Street, New York, New York 10286.
 ADSs represent ownership interests in securities that are on deposit with the depositary.
 ADSs may be represented by certificates that are commonly known as American Depositary Receipts, or ADRs.
 The depositary typically appoints a custodian to safekeep the securities on deposit.
-In this case, the custodian is , located at .
+In this case, the custodian is The Bank of New York Mellon (London Branch) located at One Canada Square, Canary Wharf, London E14 5AL.

-We have appointed as depositary pursuant to a deposit agreement.
+We have appointed The Bank of New York Mellon as depositary pursuant to a deposit agreement.
 A copy of the deposit agreement is on file with the SEC under cover of a registration statement on Form F-6.
 You may obtain a copy of the deposit agreement from the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
 20549 and from the SEC's website (www.sec.gov).
-Please refer to registration number 333- when retrieving such copy.